-Entity relationship model defines the conceptual view of database.
-It works around real world entity and association among them.
-At view level, ER model is considered well for designing databases.
+The ER model defines the conceptual view of a database.
+It works around real-world entities and the associations among them.
+At view level, the ER model is considered a good option for designing databases.

-A real-world thing either animate or inanimate that can be easily identifiable and distinguishable.
-For example, in a school database, student, teachers, class and course offered can be considered as entities.
-All entities have some attributes or properties that give them their identity.
+An entity can be a real-world object, either animate or inanimate, that can be easily identifiable.
+For example, in a school database, students, teachers, classes, and courses offered can be considered as entities.
+All these entities have some attributes or properties that give them their identity.

 An entity set is a collection of similar types of entities.
-Entity set may contain entities with attribute sharing similar values.
-For example, Students set may contain all the student of a school; likewise Teachers set may contain all the teachers of school from all faculties.
-Entities sets need not to be disjoint.
+An entity set may contain entities with attribute sharing similar values.
+For example, a Students set may contain all the students of a school; likewise a Teachers set may contain all the teachers of a school from all faculties.
+Entity sets need not be disjoint.

-Simple attributes are atomic values, which cannot be divided further.
-For example, student's phone-number is an atomic value of 10 digits.
+Simple attribute − Simple attributes are atomic values, which cannot be divided further.
+For example, a student's phone number is an atomic value of 10 digits.

-Derived attributes are attributes, which do not exist physical in the database, but there values are derived from other attributes presented in the database.
-For example, average_salary in a department should be saved in database instead it can be derived.
+Derived attribute − Derived attributes are the attributes that do not exist in the physical database, but their values are derived from other attributes present in the database.
+For example, average_salary in a department should not be saved directly in the database, instead it can be derived.
 For another example, age can be derived from data_of_birth.

-Single valued attributes contain on single value.
-For example: Social_Security_Number.
+Single-value attribute − Single-value attributes contain single value.
+For example − Social_Security_Number.

-Multi-value attribute may contain more than one values.
-For example, a person can have more than one phone numbers, email_addresses etc.
+Multi-value attribute − Multi-value attributes may contain more than one values.
+For example, a person can have more than one phone number, email_address, etc.

 Key is an attribute or collection of attributes that uniquely identifies an entity among entity set.

-For example, roll_number of a student makes her/him identifiable among students.
+For example, the roll_number of a student makes him/her identifiable among students.

-Super Key: Set of attributes (one or more) that collectively identifies an entity in an entity set.
+Super Key − A set of attributes (one or more) that collectively identifies an entity in an entity set.

-Candidate Key: Minimal super key is called candidate key that is, supers keys for which no proper subset are a superkey.
+Candidate Key − A minimal super key is called a candidate key.
 An entity set may have more than one candidate key.

-Primary Key: This is one of the candidate key chosen by the database designer to uniquely identify the entity set.
+Primary Key − A primary key is one of the candidate keys chosen by the database designer to uniquely identify the entity set.

-The association among entities is called relationship.
-For example, employee entity has relation works_at with department.
-Another example is for student who enrolls in some course.
-Here, Works_at and Enrolls are called relationship.
+The association among entities is called a relationship.
+For example, an employee works_at a department, a student enrolls in a course.
+Here, Works_at and Enrolls are called relationships.

-Relationship of similar type is called relationship set.
+A set of relationships of similar type is called a relationship set.
 Like entities, a relationship too can have attributes.
 These attributes are called descriptive attributes.

-The number of participating entities in an relationship defines the degree of the relationship.
+The number of participating entities in a relationship defines the degree of the relationship.

-Cardinality defines the number of entities in one entity set which can be associated to the number of entities of other set via relationship set.
+Cardinality defines the number of entities in one entity set, which can be associated with the number of entities of other set via relationship set.

-One-to-many: One entity from entity set A can be associated with more than one entities of entity set B but from entity set B one entity can be associated with at most one entity.
+One-to-many − One entity from entity set A can be associated with more than one entities of entity set B however an entity from entity set B, can be associated with at most one entity.

-Many-to-one: More than one entities from entity set A can be associated with at most one entity of entity set B but one entity from entity set B can be associated with more than one entity from entity set A.
+Many-to-one − More than one entities from entity set A can be associated with at most one entity of entity set B, however an entity from entity set B can be associated with more than one entity from entity set A.